 - Pick up the edges of the wax or parchment paper and pour the beans into a mason jar.
 Proceed with the recipe as directed.

-How to Fully Bake
+How/Why To Fully Bake

 There are some pies or desserts you will make that are no-bake pies.
 Pies like coconut cream, lemon meringue, and strawberry.
-For those pies you will need and fully baked pie crust, which is very easy to do:
+For those pies you will need a fully baked pie crust, which is very easy to do:

 - Remove and let cool for 10 minutes before removing the pie weights.

-This particular recipe makes TWO PIE CRUSTS.
-So unless you are making an apple pie or some sort of pie that has a top or latticework, you will most likely only need 1 pie crust.
+If you are not any of those three situations and only need one crust, then you will have one leftover.
 And while you can certainly half this recipe, just go ahead and make the whole thing because it is no more work and you'll have one extra on hand for when you will need it.

 - ONE - Keep wrapped tightly in plastic in a flat round disk in the fridge for 3-4 days until needed for another recipe.

 - FOUR - Make double your recipe!
 A lot of pies can be frozen if need be.
-If you have a circumstance, just go ahead and make 2 of whatever you're making (or one of a different recipe) and have 2 options for a party, holidays, or gift to a friend.
+If you have a circumstance, just go ahead and make 2 of whatever you're making (or one of a different recipe) and have 2 options for a party, holiday's, or gift to a friend.

-Whatever the case, it is just as easy to make this whole recipe and store it in multiple ways to have something already prepped on hand than to half the recipe!
+Whatever the case, it is just as easy to make this whole recipe and store it in multiple ways and to have something already prepped on hand than to half the recipe!

 I have a bonus treat for you that is totally frivolous but so delicious and fun - and a sweet memory for me.

 When my mom made pies growing up, she would take the excess crust that she had trimmed off the edges and place them on a baking sheet sprinkled with sugar and bake for a little treat for us.
-We would just call the pie crust scraps and they aren't anything special but a fun little treat when you have an extra crust but not enough to do something with.
+We would just call the pie crust scraps and they aren't anything special but a fun little treat when you have an extra crust on hand but not enough to do something with.

 Recipe

-Southern Homemade Pie Crust
+Southern Homemade Pie Crust (Lard or Shortening)

 - Total Time: 20 minutes